isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer was updated.

 **Updated totals**

-Total number of cases 70,236
+- Total number of cases 70,236
-Total number of unique gene fusions 31,626
+- Total number of unique gene fusions 31,626
-Total number of genes involved 13,913
+- Total number of genes involved 13,913

+**Other changes**

+- New Mitelman Database Logo

 *January 11, 2020*